Billrept/MaeJoo_Hathaway/README.md

 # MaeJoo_Hathaway

-This project is developed for the GUI chapter of the Advanced Computer Programming class under the Department of Robotics and AI Engineering, School of Engineering, KMITL.
+This project is developed for the GUI chapter of the Advanced Computer Programming and Introduction to Algorithms class under the Department of Robotics and AI Engineering, School of Engineering, KMITL.

 ## Overview
 MaeJoo_Hathaway is a project primarily written in JavaScript and Python.
-It aims to [describe the main purpose or functionality of the project].
+It aims to integrate advanced data analysis algorithms, such as ARIMA and GARCH models, for monitoring and managing financial or stock data.
+By leveraging these models, the platform provides insights into historical trends and volatility of stock prices without predicting future values.
+It features interactive tools like graphs and dashboards, enabling users to visualize stock performance and make informed decisions based on past market behavior..

 ## Getting Started